Archives Act

 Article 1

-This Act was enacted to refine the management of archives by the government, to promote public awareness and use of archives, and to optimize the functions of the archives.
+This Act is enacted to refine the management of records by the government, to make records available and accessible to the public, and to optimize the functions of the records.

-Matters not provided for herein shall be governed by other applicable laws.
+Matters not covered by this Act shall be governed by other relevant laws and regulations.

 Article 2